moiseevigor/moiseevigor.github.io/_appendices/2026-07-06-cosmic-web-B1-transport-models.md

 through the caustic — the known 2LPT overshoot in collapsed regions.
-Measured on identical initial conditions and identical PM truth, 2LPT's median transport error is **8.07 ± 0.39 voxels** against the plain ZA's 4.97 ± 0.27 (E9) — the "better" perturbative term makes transport *worse* by 62%.
+Measured on identical initial conditions and identical PM truth, 2LPT's median transport error is **8.07 ± 0.39 voxels** against the plain ZA's 4.97 ± 0.27 (E9; 4.98–5.00 in the transfer runs — seed-to-seed rounding) — the "better" perturbative term makes transport *worse* by 62%.
+The direction of this failure is the known 2LPT overshoot in collapsed regions; its magnitude here is amplified by our late-time, strongly-clustered EdS setup and a particle-median metric that weights collapsed regions heavily.
 The pattern — arresting particles beats perturbing them — is the empirical thread of the whole series.